White House Unveils Counter-Extremism Plan

-"This strategy is not so much about how we're changing than having us lay down what we've been doing on a key issue," said National Security Council Chief of Staff Denis McDonough in a briefing to a handful of reporters this morning.
+"This strategy is not so much about how we're changing than having us lay down what we've been doing on a key issue," said National Security Council Chief of Staff Denis McDonough in a briefing to a handful of reporters Wednesday morning.

 Truancy, for example, is a common indicator of kids getting mixed up with gangs.
-As it turns out, it is also a common indicator for kids who are falling prey to violent extremist rhetoric.
+As it turns out, it is also a common indicator of kids who are falling prey to violent extremist rhetoric.
 The federal government can't track missed school days very efficiently.
 A local high school clearly can.
 That's why local communities are at the heart of the plan.

 "Communities are best placed to recognize and confront the threat because violent extremists are targeting their children, families and neighbors," the report reads.
 "Rather than blame particular communities, it is essential that we find ways to help them protect themselves."

 The White House envisions bringing together a roster of agencies and departments — from the Department of Education to the Labor Department and Energy Department — to provide local officials the tools they need to counter radicalization.

 Traditionally, the Department of Justice or the FBI has taken the lead on outreach, and officials say they will continue to be involved.
 What has changed is the emphasis.
 Local agencies that have day-to-day interaction with at-risk communities are perfectly positioned: By addressing individual problems within the community they not only help residents, they also whittle down the list of grievances that might eventually lead to violent extremism.